Board of Directors

 Currently she is an active partner with her husband in Herefordshire, growing and packing soft fruit for major supermarkets.
 She manages Concordia participants for most of the year, and brings her considerable experience of both the food processing industry and as an employer to the Concordia Board.
 She is also a magistrate and enjoys tennis, horse riding and gardening.

 Appointed May 2012

-A previous Concordia participant on the SAWS programme, Ventseslav has worked in a variety of roles in soft fruit and salad crops and completed Concordia’s one year management training programme delivered by Plumpton College.
+A previous Concordia participant, Ventseslav has worked in a variety of roles in soft fruit and salad crops and completed Concordia’s one year management training programme as a student.
 After 5 years at Technical College studying mechanical engineering, he went on to complete a degree in Agricultural Economics.
-He is currently Coldstore and Logistics Manager for a large salad grower in Kent.
+He is currently Senior Operations Manager for a large salad grower in Kent.

 The Board benefits from his own personal experience and insight of Concordia’s work and education programmes.
 He speaks Bulgarian, English, Spanish and Russian and his hobbies include fishing and football.